Skip to main content

 Learn how Outcomes Navigator calculates Correlation Rules coverage for a given use case or MITRE ATT&CK® technique[16].

-Correlation Rules coverage is a metric of how well your environment is configured so Correlation Rules can detect a given use case or ATT&CK technique.
+Correlation Rules coverage is a metric of how well your environment is configured so Correlation Rules can detect a given use case or technique.
 At a glance, you can summarize the strength of Correlation Rules detection without analyzing the numbers and details yourself.

-To calculate Correlation Rules coverage for a use case or ATT&CK technique, Outcomes Navigator uses correlation rules that have all fields they require to trigger, also called a satisfied rule.
+To calculate Correlation Rules coverage for a use case or technique, Outcomes Navigator uses correlation rules that have all fields they require to trigger, also called a satisfied rule.
 Outcomes Navigator uses satisfied rules because a rule triggers only if it can evaluate all required fields; if the rule only evaluates some fields and not others, the rule doesn't trigger and, by definition, doesn't have coverage.
 A rule is considered satisfied for a given use case if it meets two conditions:

 • All required fields were actively parsed in the past 30 days